sarahduv/401-data-structures-and-algorithms/challenges/tree/README.md

 - Can successfully return a collection from a preorder traversal
 - Can successfully return a collection from an inorder traversal
 - Can successfully return a collection from a postorder traversal
+- Can successfully return like values from two different trees